-As part of the recruiting process, CollegePoint partners with the College Board and the ACT to collect the following information on students: broad family income categories (less than \$40k or \$40-80K); SAT, ACT, and PSAT scores, if available; high school GPA; high school name and location (zip code and state); and other limited demographic information.11 The demographic information (gender, race, first generation status) is only available from the College Board, so this data is missing for a significant portion of our sample for whom the College Board does not have data (e.g. if the student has never taken the PSAT or SAT), or because the student was recruited for CollegePoint through the ACT or as part of the Test Optional group.
+As part of the recruiting process, CollegePoint partners with the College Board and the ACT to collect the following information on students: broad family income categories (less than \$40k or \$40-80K); SAT, ACT, and PSAT scores, if available; high school GPA; high school name and location (zip code and state); and other limited demographic information.11 The demographic information (gender, race, first generation status) is only available from the College Board, so this data is missing for a significant portion of our sample not observable in the College Board data (e.g. if the student has never taken the PSAT or SAT), or because the student was recruited for CollegePoint through the ACT or as part of the Test Optional group.
 We also observe when the student entered the CollegePoint program and to which advising organization they were assigned.
-Because receipt of the Advising Plus incentives was contingent on students having continued interactions with advisors on a monthly basis, CollegePoint asked advisors to document each of their meetings; we therefore are able to observe the timing, frequency, and content of meetings between each student and their advisor.
+Because receipt of the Advising Plus incentives was contingent on students having continued interactions with advisors on a monthly basis, CollegePoint asked advisors (in both the Advising Standard and Advising Plus groups) to document each of their meetings; we therefore are able to observe the timing, frequency, and content of meetings between each student and their advisor.